Mateuscvieira/airflow/docs/apache-airflow/administration-and-deployment/scheduler.rst

   Usually you should look at ``working memory``(names might vary depending on your deployment) rather than ``total memory used``.

-What can you do, to improve Scheduler's performance
+What you can do to improve Scheduler's performance
 """""""""""""""""""""""""""""""""""""""""""""""""""

-When you know what your resource usage is, the improvements that you can consider might be:
+When you know what your resource usage is, the improvements that you may consider might be:

 * improve the logic, efficiency of parsing and reduce complexity of your top-level DAG Python code.
 It is parsed continuously so optimizing that code might bring tremendous improvements, especially if you try